The Future of Digital Marketing with Artificial Intelligence

 Recently, John Mueller confirmed that AI-generated content still isn’t high enough quality to meet Google’s webmaster guidelines.
 In fact, he has recently expanded on this to confirm that content automatically generated by AI is against their guidelines and could result in a manual penalty.

 So how can I use AI tools for SEO copywriting?

 When we consider all this information, how can we use AI to write copy for SEO?

-My personal experience so far is, use it sparingly.
+My personal experience so far is that it’s best to use it sparingly.
 It does have its uses though.
 This is how I use AI tools in my everyday life in a busy SEO agency.

 Anyone who writes will understand writer’s block.
-Staring at a blank page when you’re trying to write an optimised blog post or a page of marketing copy is soul-destroying.
+Staring at a blank page when you’re trying to write optimised blog posts or a page of marketing copy is soul-destroying.
 But let an AI tool write a few words and suddenly your page isn’t blank.

 - Repetitive Tasks

 We all know the situation.
 No copywriter has the time to write hundreds of product descriptions for reams of very similar products for a busy Ecommerce site.
 This is a massive problem, particularly for small businesses with limited resources.
 AI can help a human writer to make it through these repetitive tasks, by providing yet more inspiration on how to write similar things in different ways.